PhD Comprehensive Examination

 Possible outcomes for the Proposal are:

-Pass: If the student passes, then the result is documented on the Examination Report form filed with the Graduate Administrator by the Oral Examination Chair.
-Completion of the Comprehensive Examination milestone is noted on the record.
+Pass with no revisions: If the student passes, then the result is documented on the Examination Report form filed with the Graduate Administrator by the Oral Examination Chair.
+Pass with no revisions requires a unanimous vote by the Examination Committee.
+Completion of the Proposal milestone is noted on the record.